 Construction Debris, Drywall, Lumber Acceptance

 Our construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-These loads are sorted at the Melbourne transfer station — and contractors often set up commercial recurring hauling agreements for efficiency.
-Please review the EPA construction debris recycling guidance to learn how to keep your job site compliant.
+These loads are sorted at the Melbourne transfer station — a necessary step to maximize recovery.
+Contractors often manage recurring waste through commercial recurring hauling agreements, while referencing EPA construction debris recycling guidance for proper material-stream handling on the job site.

 • Framing lumber and offcuts